nvim-telescope/telescope.nvim/README.md

     -- Your defaults config goes in here
   },
   pickers = {
-    -- Your special builtin config goes in here buffers = {
+    -- Your special built-in config goes in here buffers = {
       sort_lastused = true,
       theme = "dropdown",